SENAI4LIFE/tiffany_sim/README.md

 Robot is https://github.com/Penguin-Lab/tiffany.  <br>

 # Modeling and Tools
-It was firstly prototyped using Autodesk Fusion, then the .stl was uploaded to onshape, therefore parts inserted into a assembly, mate connectors joined parts and set degrees of freedom.<br>
+It was firstly prototyped using Autodesk Fusion, then the .stl was uploaded to onshape<br>
 ![Fusion Model](./fusion.png)
 # Figure 1 - Fusion Model
+.stl files were inserted, duplicated and mirrowed into a assembly, mate connectors joined parts and set degrees of freedom.
 ![Onshape Model](./onshape.png)
 # Figure 2 - Onshape Model